-Long sleeve shirts and full-length, loose-fitting pants with no openings are recommended.
-Leggings and yoga pants offer little to no barrier of protection.
+Long sleeve shirts are recommended.
 Shorts, skirts or other type of clothing which leave skin exposed to chemical contact shall not be worn.
 Sandals or any type of shoe that partially exposes the feet shall not be worn in any laboratory.
 Any clothing item that becomes contaminated with chemicals must be decontaminated before reuse.